MakotoE/scratch/README.md

 This is supposed to be a clone of the Scratch VM.
 (Not the block editor.)

-Requires the `nightly-2020-08-27` toolchain.
+Requires the `nightly-2020-08-27` toolchain (`rust-toolchain` should make cargo use it automatically).
 Only tested in Debian.

 ```
 cargo run vm <path to .sb3 scratch file> # Runs the VM